Equality and Diversity

 Beyond celebrating and supporting existing diversity, much remains to be done to actively diversify the pool of talented scientists, engineers and mathematicians to better reflect the general population.
 Identifying leaks and patching the educational pipeline towards successful STEM careers (in academia or industry) for people from underrepresented groups is an ongoing activity that we are steadfastly committed to.
 We seek to remedy structural inequalities that prove as barriers for underrepresented groups, along with providing ample support to individuals to achieve their career goals.

 Our robust efforts to advance gender equality and support our departments with their Athena SWAN initiatives has resulted in real progress towards attracting, retaining, and promoting women in STEM.
 All ten academic departments within MPLS have been granted Athena SWAN awards.
-As of April 2017, four departments hold Silver awards and six departments hold Bronze awards.
+As of August 2017, three departments hold Silver awards and seven departments hold Bronze awards.
 For more information, see our Athena SWAN page.

 Other areas of particular relevance to our equality and diversity work include, but are not limited to: